kosi-libs/Kodein/README.md

 bind<Dice>("DnD20") with provider { RandomDice(20) }
 ```

 Note that you can have multiple bindings of the same type, as long as they are binded with different tags.
-You can have only one binding of a type with no tag.
+You can have only one binding of a certain type with no tag.

 #### Constant binding

-It is often useful to bind "configuration" constants (Such contants are always tagged):
+It is often useful to bind "configuration" constants.
+These contants are always tagged:

 ```kotlin
 constant("maxThread") with 8
 constant("serverURL") with "https://my.server.url"
 ```

-Note The absence of curly braces.
-It is not given a function but an instance.
+Note the absence of curly braces.
+It is not given a function, but an instance.

 You should only use constant bindings for very simple types without inheritance or interface (e.g. primitive types and data classes).

 #### Transitive dependency

-With those lazily instanciated dependencies, a dependency (very) often needs another dependency.
+With those lazily instantiated dependencies, a dependency (very) often needs another dependency.
 Such object should have their dependencies passed to their constructor.
-Thanks to Kotlin's killer type inference engine, Kodein makes retrieval of transitive dependencies really easy:
+Thanks to Kotlin's killer type inference engine, Kodein makes retrieval of transitive dependencies really easy.
 Say you have the following class:

 ```kotlin